 I’m not sure why I feel the need to offer yet another blog post offering advice about how to prepare for and succeed with a detox from social media but since all our experiences are unique I’ll offer the plan of action that worked best for me.

 5. Call friends and ask if they want to actually meet in person.
 That’s right.
 People really can still meet in person and have face-to-face conversations.
 Try it while you’re on your detox and enjoy remembering the old days of actual human interaction.
-Personally, this has been a bit of a failure for me as my friends are too busy to meet in person right now in their lives, but I’ll keep trying.
+Personally, this has been a bit of a failure for me as my friends are too busy to meet in person right now (maybe they need an intervention for their social media addiction?), but I’ll keep trying.
 Their life has to slow down at some point, right?
 Right?!

 Seriously, I’m sure we will get together in person soon.
 And even if you don’t meet up with friends, go out and talk to actual people.
 Visit a museum, visit a local coffee shop and smile at people – look at the world around you and notice some things you didn’t notice before because your head was down, looking at your phone or device.
 Yes, as an introvert, this particular advice is hard for me to follow myself, but I’m working on it.
 One little step at a time, okay?
 Be patient with me.